hepengzheng/stock-state/README.md

 # Stock State

-*Stock State* is a central stock manager for flash sale activities inspired by the Timestamp Oracle in Percolator and TiDB's Placement Driver.
+*Stock State* is a centralized stock manager for flash sale activities inspired by the Timestamp Oracle in Percolator and TiDB's Placement Driver.

 It's essentially a server that hands out the remained stocks for the common flash sales on the Internet.
 Stock State